containers/podman-desktop/website/docs/onboarding/kubernetes/creating-a-lima-instance-with-podman-desktop.md

 ---
 sidebar_position: 30
-title: Custom Lima machine
+title: Custom Lima instance
-description: Podman Desktop can assist you to create a custom Lima machine on Linux and macOS.
+description: Podman Desktop can assist you to create a custom Lima instance on Linux and macOS.
 tags: [podman-desktop, kubernetes, onboarding, linux, macOS]
 keywords: [podman desktop, kubernetes, lima, onboarding, linux, macos]
 ---

-# Creating a Lima machine for Kubernetes workloads with Podman Desktop
+# Creating a Lima instance for Kubernetes workloads with Podman Desktop

-To use the Lima provider you need a Lima machine running a Linux virtual machine.
+To use the Lima provider you need a Lima instance running a Linux virtual machine.

 In the future, Podman Desktop might be able to create Lima instances.